Aembit/terraform-aembit-ecs/README.md

 ## AWS Resources
 The following AWS Resources are created and managed as part of this Terraform Module.
-* AWS ECS Fargate Service
-  * AWS ECS Task Definition
-* AWS ECS Service Discovery DNS Namespace
-  * Service Discovery Service
+* **AWS ECS Service (Service and Task Definition)** This AWS ECS Fargate Service will run the Aembit AgentController container and ensure that all Aembit Edge managed Client Workloads are enrolled appropriately.
+* **AWS ECS Service Discovery (DNS Record & Namespace)** This Route53 Private Hosted Zone will be created by AWS Cloud Map and provide DNS resolution of the Aembit AgentController so that the Aembit AgentProxy can connect appropriately.
-* AWS CloudWatch Log Group
+* **AWS CloudWatch Log Group**
+  This optional CloudWatch Group will be created and configured to store all logs from the Aembit AgentProxy and AgentController containers.